genericaylo/submission/README.md

 * digital-file
 * paper which can be either printed (thus, OCR-able) or handwritten.

 Information can be scanned, typed-up and copied from one machine to another.
-Printing information is omitted for simplicity.
-When appropriate, we assume that users will naturally expand the attack by copying the information from one medium to the other for example:
+Printing information is omitted for simplicity; anything digitally available can be assumed to printed as well.
+We generally assume that users and/or the technology they use will perform actions that inadvertently expand the attack surface by copying the information from one medium to the other.
+For example the following assumptions:
-* Information in shared-drive will eventually sync to the local-drive
+* Information in shared-drive will eventually sync to the local-drive.
-* Information in the e-mailbox, will be copied to local-drive.
+* Information in the e-mailbox (e.g. an attachment), will be downloaded to local-drive.
+.. mean that compromising a user's PC, automatically means that information in their server-side mailboxes and shared drive is also vulnerable through user syncronization actions or, e.g., login monitoring and credentials theft.

 ## Transferring information
 Information can be transferred in any of the following ways: